PhilippBehmer/docker_rapid7-collector/README.md

-# Rapid7 Insight-Platform Collector as a Docker Container (CaaC)
+# Rapid7 Collector as a Docker Container (CaaC)

+This describes how I created a Docker container for the [Rapid7 Insight-Platform Collector](https://docs.rapid7.com/insightidr/collector-overview/).
+You can use it for your personal lab or in case you want to receive logs directly from Docker containers.

 ## Warning